corepop/rehabcenter/.clinerules/astro-development.md

 - Always follow Tailwind CSS conventions for styling (use utility-first approach, responsive prefixes, and consistent class naming)
 - Maintain consistent styling with Tailwind CSS classes
 - Ensure components are responsive and support dark mode
+- Styling goes in components, not in sites

 ## Performance optimization
 - Implement lazy loading for heavy components when needed